chrmod/browser-core/README.md

 # Packaging and publishing

-To generate a stable version from source run `fab package`.
-For the beta version run `fab package:beta=True`.
+To generate a stable version from source run `fab package:beta=False`.
+The default version (`fab package`) will always be a beta version.
 These tasks will generate a .xpi addon files.
-The difference between them is that the stable version is generated from the latest git tag and the beta version from the latest commit (HEAD).
+The difference between them is that the stable version is generated from the latest git tag (on the current branch) and the beta version from the latest commit.

+Another difference between stable and beta is that the stable version gets updates from stable channel and beta from beta channel.
+So we need to be careful to not package a beta version if we send it to normal users.

 The version is calculated from GIT tags.
 If we want to declare a commit stable we give it a tag with a higher version number than the previous one (e.g. if